dineshkummarc/mvc.js/readme.md

 # Getting started

-This is a brief guide to best-practices and how to use the framework.
-For full a full API reference see the [documentation](http://rlayte.github.com/mvc/) or take a look through the example applications:
+This is a brief guide on how to use the framework.
+For more information on framework internals take a look at the [API reference](http://rlayte.github.com/mvc/) or the example applications:

 + [Hello world](#)
 + [Shopping cart](#)